oracle/weblogic-kubernetes-operator/site/quickstart.md

 $ kubectl get pods -n sample-weblogic-operator1-ns
 ```

-c.
+d.
 Create an Ingress for the domain, in the domain namespace, by using the [sample](../kubernetes/samples/charts/ingress-per-domain/README.md) Helm chart:
 * Use `helm install`, specifying the `domainUID` (`sample-domain1`) and domain namespace (`sample-domains-ns1`) in the `values.yaml` file.
 ```
 $ cd kubernetes/samples/charts
 $ helm install ingress-per-domain --name domain1-ingress --values ingress-per-domain/values.yaml
 ```

-d.
+e.
 Confirm that the load balancer noticed the new Ingress and is successfully routing to the domain's server pods:
 ```
 $ curl http://${HOSTNAME}:30305/sample-domain1/
 ```